swarnadityaa/swarnaditya.io/index.md

 ### **✨** Hobby
 - Philately & Numismatic
-- Photography, travelling and explore the planetery syetems🌎
+- Photography, travelling and explore the planetery syetems 🌎